If your child is taking the CAT4 test, this guide will help you and your child understand what to expect. Read on to:

 Stanine rank (ST): often seen as a visual representation of your child's SAS score when mapped onto a curve, from 1 (low) to 9 (high).
 A stanine rank of 5 indicates that the child is working at the average ability level for their year group.

-The image below shows a student's data after completing a CAT4 practice test on the online learning platform Atom Nucleus.
+The image below shows a student's data after completing a CAT4 practice test on Atom.

-Grammar schools and selective private schools are often looking for a Standardised Age Score of at least 115, and sometimes higher, to select pupils for places in Year 7.
+Most selective schools are looking for a standardised score of at least 115, and sometimes higher, for Year 7 candidates.

 If your child is taking the CAT4 test as part of a streaming process or to work out predicted future grades, your child's school might share their results with you.
 If you have any questions about your child's results, we always recommend talking this through with their school.